The most exciting and engaging intellectual development often takes place outside of the classroom.

 For students planning to continue on to graduate school, undergraduate research is particularly important, as some graduate programs require students to have engaged in research during their college years.

-Even for those who do not plan to pursue graduate work, undergraduate research still develops essential skills, such as thinking critically, drawing evidence-based conclusions, and communicating findings and opinions.
+Even for those who do not plan to pursue graduate work, undergraduate research still develops essential skills that employers find extremely valuable.
+These skills and aptitudes include thinking critically, drawing evidence-based conclusions, and communicating findings and opinions.
 Perhaps the principal benefit of undergraduate research, however, is the opportunity to work one-on-one with a TU professor who can mentor and guide you as you make academic and career decisions.

 Involvement in undergraduate research has many benefits.
 You will: